corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 The open-access critical care database MIMIC-III ("Medical Information Mart for Intensive Care"), derived from the administrative and clinical records for 58,976 admissions of 46,520 patients over 12 years and maintained by the MIT Laboratory for Computational Physiology and collaborating groups, has been widely used for education and research [@Goldberger2000; @Johnson2016].
 For our analyses we included data for patients admitted to five care units: coronary care (CCU), cardiac surgery recovery (CSRU), medical intensive care (MICU), surgical intensive care (SICU), and trauma/surgical intensive care (TSICU).[^mimic-units]
-For each patient admission, we extracted the set of ICD-9/10 codes from the patient's record and several categorical demographic variables: age group (18–29, decades 30–39 through 70–79, and 80+), recorded gender (M or F), stated ethnicity (41 values),[^ethnicity] stated religion (Catholic, unspecified/unobtainable/missing, Protestant Quaker, Jewish, other, Episcopalian, Greek Orthodox, Christian Scientist, Buddhist, Muslim, Jehovah's Witness, Unitarian-Universalist, 7th Day Adventist, Hindu, Romanian Eastern Orthodox, Baptist, Hebrew, Methodist, or Lutheran), marital status (married, single, widowed, divorced, unknown/missing, separated, or life partner), and type of medical insurance (Medicare, private, Medicaid, povernment, or self pay).
+For each patient admission, we extracted the set of ICD-9/10 codes from the patient's record and several categorical demographic variables: age group (18–29, decades 30–39 through 70–79, and 80+), recorded gender (M or F), stated ethnicity (41 values),[^ethnicity] stated religion,[^religion] marital status[^marital], and type of medical insurance[^insurance].
 Following @Zhong2020, we transformed these _relational-transaction (RT)_ data into a binary case-by-variable matrix $X \in \B^{n \times p}$ suitable for the cosine similarity measure, which was converted to a distance measure by subtraction from 1.
 Because cosine similarity is monotonically related to the angle metric, our topological results will be the same up to this rescaling, so for simplicity we use cosine similarity in our experiments.

 [^mimic-units]: <https://mimic.physionet.org/mimictables/transfers/>
 [^ethnicity]: White, Black/African American, Unknown/Not Specified, Hispanic or Latino, Other, Unable to Obtain, Asian, Patient Declined to Answer, Asian – Chinese, Hispanic Latino – Puerto Rican, Black/Cape Verdean, White – Russian, Multi Race Ethnicity, Black/Haitian, Hispanic/Latino – Dominican, White – Other European, Asian – Asian Indian, Portuguese, White – Brazilian, Asian – Vietnamese, Black/African, Middle Eastern, Hispanic/Latino – Guatemalan, Hispanic/Latino – Cuban, Asian – Filipino, White – Eastern European, American Indian/Alaska Native, Hispanic/Latino – Salvadoran, Asian – Cambodian, Native Hawaiian or Other Pacific Islander, Asian – Korean, Asian – Other, Hispanic/Latino – Mexican, Hispanic/Latino – Central American (Other), Hispanic/Latino – Colombian, Caribbean Island, South American, Asian – Japanese, Hispanic/Latino – Honduran, Asian – Thai, American Indian/Alaska Native Federally Recognized Tribe
+[^religion]: Catholic, unspecified/unobtainable/missing, Protestant Quaker, Jewish, other, Episcopalian, Greek Orthodox, Christian Scientist, Buddhist, Muslim, Jehovah's Witness, Unitarian-Universalist, 7th Day Adventist, Hindu, Romanian Eastern Orthodox, Baptist, Hebrew, Methodist, Lutheran
+[^marital]: married, single, widowed, divorced, unknown/missing, separated, life partner
+[^insurance]: Medicare, private, Medicaid, povernment, self pay

 ### Mexican Department of Health

 The Mexican Department of Health (MXDH) has released official open-access data containing an assortment of patient-level clinical variables related to COVID-19 infection and outcomes.
-These data have been compiled into a database and made freely available on Kaggle[^kaggle], a collaborative data science platform, where they are maintained and updated regularly.
-The database includes information regarding over 724,000 patients confirmed to be COVID-positive via diagnostic laboratory testing.
-Two main types of information are present for each patient: (1) temporal data, and (2) categorical or binary variables.
-The temporal data consist of key dates associated with the clinical course of infection such as date of symptom onset, date of admission to a healthcare institution, and date of death (if applicable).
-The categorical or binary fields encode clinical factors likely to be associated with COVID-19 infection, severity, or outcome.
+These data have been compiled into a database and made freely available on Kaggle[^kaggle], a collaborative data science platform.
+The data we obtained includes information regarding over 724,000 patients confirmed to be COVID-positive via diagnostic laboratory testing.
+Two main types of information are present for each patient: (1) dates, and (2) categorical or binary variables.
+The former are dates associated with key moments in the clinical course of infection such as symptom onset, admission to a healthcare institution, and death (if applicable).
+The categorical and binary fields encode clinical factors likely to be associated with COVID-19 infection, severity, or outcome.
 These variables include information such as sex, state of patient residence, and intubation status, as well as binary fields encoding the presence or absence of a wide variety of comorbidities such as asthma, hypertension, cardiovascular disease.
-(For a full description of each field included in the data set, see Kaggle.*) Though these variables are categorical rather than continuous/numeric, there are sufficiently many of them (~50) to distinguish between many phenotypic subtypes of COVID-19 patients.
+(For a full description of each field included in the data set, see Kaggle.*) Though these variables are categorical rather than continuous/numeric, there are sufficiently many of them ($\approx 50$) to potentially distinguish between many patient phenotypes.
 Further, this data set is very complete in that every patient is required to contain a valid value for every field, which minimizes concerns around missing data.

 [^kaggle]: <https://www.kaggle.com/lalish99/covid19-mx>